betterscientificsoftware/bssw.io/Articles/Blog/2026-05-modern-memory-safe-cpp.md

 P3608, *Contracts and profiles: what can we reasonably ship in C++26*,<sup>[16]</sup> argues for a minimalist package: ship the Contracts minimum viable product (MVP), ship library hardening, and use a standardized profile mechanism to enable that hardening.
 C++26 now includes the Contracts MVP with `pre`, `post`, and `contract_assert`, while deliberately leaving out contracts on virtual functions and function pointers to keep the feature set narrow.
 The C++26 standard is also slated to include library hardening via hardened preconditions checked at runtime in hardened implementations.
-What did not make it into C++26 is the profiles framework itself: broader profiles work, including the framework and core safety profiles, has been deferred to later standardization work (likely C++29).
+What did not make it into C++26 is the profiles framework itself; broader profiles work, including the framework and core safety profiles, has been deferred to later standardization work (likely C++29).

 Therefore, C++26 software will have hardening enabled by implementation-defined mechanisms such as compiler flags rather than a standard `profile` syntax.